bxdoan/bxdoan/README.md

 <div align="center">

-> In the middle of every difficulty lies opportunity.
+> The only limit to our realization of tomorrow will be our doubts of today.

-> — Albert Einstein —
+> — Franklin D. Roosevelt —

 </div>